port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/kubernetes/port-crd.md

 # Port CRDs

-A Port entity can represent any kind of data in your infrastructure, from nodes to pods to non-Kuberenetes related entities such as repositories or microservices.
+A Port entity can represent any kind of data in your infrastructure, from nodes to pods to non-Kubernetes related entities such as repositories or microservices.
 To achieve this level of abstraction, 2 CRDs are provided:

 ## Namespace scoped entity CRD - `getport.io/v1/Entity`